flare-foundation/attestation-client/docs/attestation-types/00004-referenced-payment-nonexistence.md

   - description: The first confirmed block that gets checked.
 It is the lowest block in the synchronized query window.
 - `lowerBoundaryBlockTimestamp`:
   - type: `uint64`
-  - description: Timestamp of the firstCheckedBlock.
+  - description: Timestamp of the lowerBoundaryBlockNumber.
 - `firstOverflowBlockNumber`:
   - type: `uint64`
   - description: The first (lowest) confirmed block with `timestamp > deadlineTimestamp` and `blockNumber  > deadlineBlockNumber`.